Data Processing Agreement:

 How to contact us and further questions

-If you have any questions about our Data Protection Policy or wish to sign a General Data Protection Agreement (which costs a one time payment of 99,- EUR) please feel free to contact us at:EventKingdom GmbH
+If you have any questions about our Data Protection Policy or wish to send us your own General Data Protection Agreement to sign (cost: one time payment of 99,- EUR / our digitally signed version can be downloaded at no extra cost under ACCOUNT/SETTINGS) please feel free to contact us at:EventKingdom GmbH

 +49 30 91565745